We are encouraging contractors, suppliers and stakeholders to propose changes to our standards.

-As of December 2018, we’ve received 31 challenges where contractors, suppliers and other stakeholders tell us they can improve current best practice, and safely reduce the cost of running the railway.
+As of July 2019, we’ve received 63 challenges where contractors, suppliers and other stakeholders tell us they can improve current best practice, and safely reduce the cost of running the railway.
 In addition to the 400 most critical standards we’ve updated already, we’ve opened ourselves up for other standards to be challenged if better ways of maintaining and enhancing the railway can be suggested.
-So far, the challenges received relate to track (10), electrical power (7), buildings & civils (6), quality, safety, health & environment (3), projects (2), Network Rail assurance panel (2), and signalling electrical power (1).
+So far, the challenges received relate to buildings & civils (22), track (13), electrical power (13), quality, safety, health & environment (4), projects (4), Network Rail assurance panel (2), signalling electrical power (2), signalling (1), plant (1) and information management (1).
 You can download a more technical and detailed list of the standards challenged to date from our downloads for third parties page.

 An example challenge: British Steel

 British Steel has challenged some designs of our overhead line masts.
 They believe our current design standards mean some masts are fabrication intensive, use higher cost products and require structural steel not currently produced or stocked in the UK.